LexiFi/dead_code_analyzer/docs/optional_arguments/code_constructs/TOTAL_APP.md

 > necessary anymore.
 For the purpose of the example, we'll leave the code as it
 > is.
 It could not have been removed in the previous iteration, even by
 > switching the positions of `~x` and `?y` because the compiler relies on the
-> application of a non-labeled argument appearing after the optional argument in
+> application of a non-labelled argument appearing after the optional argument in
 > the function type to implicilty discard the optional argument.

 Compile and analyze: